 Daniel was raised for most of his life in Fort Collins.
-He recently attended Adams State University in Alamosa, pursuing a degree in Music Education, but due to some minor setbacks, had to take a break for a while.
+He recently attended Adams State University in Alamosa, pursuing a degree in Music Education, but due to minor setback, decided to take a break for a while.
 He is currently an enthusiastic member of the Fort Collins Symphony, ensuring the preservation of the language of the organization for many seasons to come.
 His main duties include organizing and scanning the sheet music held within the library of the Symphony office and assisting with Symphony marketing and publications.

 With hopes and aspirations of returning to college someday to finish becoming a music educator, Daniel continues working to earn his pay and keep moving a little more forward each day.
 Most days (when he’s off) you can find him taking a bike ride somewhere or reading a Stephen King novel at a park.